Females are more territorial than males, but you can train this behavior out of them.

 Whether you pursue adoption through a shelter or with a breeder, Cava Tzus (both puppies and adults) require specific care to make them feel welcome.
 Their food and grooming must be important, tending to their needs as you would any other pet.

 As small as the Cava Tzu dog may be, they still need about a cup of food each day, divided into two meals.
 Don’t leave food out for this pup to graze on, as it could lead to obesity.
 The dry food has to have high amounts of protein and fat, and owners should avoid ingredients like wheat and corn that cheapen the nutrition.
-If you add some wet food, be aware that they’ll consume many calories, but it gives them a little more moisture in dry areas (like deserts).
+If you add some wet food, be aware that they’ll consume many calories, but it gives them a little more moisture.

 Maintenance And Grooming